Cotton crimes campaign

 Please join us in asking Nike to stop doing business with Daewoo and agree to implement the Daewoo Protocol

-– a series of steps the company needs to take to eliminate forced labour cotton from Nike’s supply chain.
+– a series of steps the company needs to take to eliminate forced labour cotton from its supply chain, including cutting ties with any companies that profit from forced labour in Uzbek cotton industry.